At-Risk Youth in Guatemala

 Funded by the U.S. Department of State, YouthBuild is designed to help young people build their vocational and life skills through training and hands-on community projects.

 In Central America, young people like Maria are three times more likely than older adults to be unemployed.
-Increasing violence and lack of economic opportunities—particularly in the Northern Triangle countries of Honduras, El Salvador and Guatemala—are pushing them to make the perilous journey to the United States.
+Increasing violence and lack of economic opportunities—particularly in Honduras, El Salvador and Guatemala—are pushing them to make the perilous journey to the United States.
 At the same time, youth, who comprise more than half the population, are often stigmatized and blamed for the region’s problems.

 Since 2009, YouthBuild has reached more than 7,000 young people in Latin America.
 And 70% have found jobs, started a business or returned to school.